zaphosting/docs/docs/gameserver-subdomain.md

 Simply press this button to activate or refresh the ZAP Cloud subdomain.

 :::info
-It make take up to a few minutes for the subdomain to become visible and active!
+It may take up to a few minutes for the subdomain to become visible and active!
 :::

 :::tip